Shashwat-Garg/helpful-security-lock/README.md

 The default pin is '1234', which can be changed while running using `#` or in the program at the beginning.
 The default passkey to change a module is '62018', which was only used for demonstration purpose, as in reality, a user will only choose one module.

-For the Voice+Finger Recognition module, it is assumed that the snowboy hotword detection is cloned into home directory.
+For the Voice+Finger Recognition module, it is assumed that the snowboy hotword detection is cloned into home directory, i.e. `/home/pi/`.